jdotrjs/phaser3-nineslice/README.md

 If your texture doesn't have uniform corners you can define the width and height offsets of each independently using a slightly more complicated format.
-The same true for the safe usage area (we'll discuss what this is later).
+The same true for the safe usage area.

 ```javascript
 this.dlg = this.add.nineslice(